quicwg/multipath/draft-ietf-quic-multipath.md

   this parameter is equivalent to sending a MAX_PATHS ({{max-paths-frame}}) of the corresponding type with the same value.

-If any of the endpoints does not advertise the initial_max_paths transport parameter, then the endpoints MUST NOT use any frame or mechanism defined in this document.
+If either of the endpoints does not advertise the initial_max_paths transport parameter, then the endpoints MUST NOT use any frame or mechanism defined in this document.